-If you want to be considered as a practising Catholic (under our admission criteria 2 and 3), you must arrange to meet with your parish priest in time to request a CCP which you must then send with the baptism certificate photocopy to the school by 31 October 2017.
+If you want to be considered as a practising Catholic (under our admission criteria 2 and 3), you must arrange to meet with your parish priest in time to request a CCP which you must send with the baptism certificate straight to All Saints Catholic School to confirm whether your child meets the definition of a practising Catholic.
 If your priest is not local and is unfamiliar with these requirements, please ask him to contact the All Saints' Admissions Officer on 020 8270 4247.

-- If you miss our deadlines, we will class your application as late. - If you are applying through another borough and miss their deadlines, we will class your application as late. - We will not deal with any late applications until after 1 March 2018.
+- If you miss our deadlines, we will class your application as late. - If you are applying through another borough and miss their deadlines, we will class your application as late. - We will not deal with any late applications until after 1 March 2019.
 We will then place your child on the school's interest list along with other children whose applications were late, and if places become available we will offer them using the admission criteria.
 Your local authority will tell you which school has offered your child a place.

-Supplementary information forms

-SIFs for schools outside Barking and Dagenham
+Supplementary information forms SIFs for schools outside Barking and Dagenham